NREL/EnergyPlus/design/FY2023/NFP_MultispeedFans.md

 <span style="color:red">

-  	A21, \field Design Specification Multispeed Fan Object Type
+  	A21, \field Design Specification Multispeed Object Type
        \type choice
        \key FanPerformance:Multispeed
-       \note Enter the type of performance specification object used to describe the multispeed fan.
+       \note Enter the type of performance specification object used to describe the multispeed fan or coil.
-  	A22; \field Design Specification Multispeed Fan Object Name
+  	A22; \field Design Specification Multispeed Object Name
        \type object-list
        \object-list FanPerformaceNames
-       \note Enter the name of the performance specification object used to describe the multispeed fan.
+       \note Enter the name of the performance specification object used to describe the multispeed fan or coil.
 </span>

 ###ZoneHVAC:TerminalUnit:VariableRefrigerantFlow###